sauda-kayitesi/Quize-board/Readme.md

 ## Deployment
  How to deploye on live system
  Copy all your theme and plugin files to your live site with a click. ...
 If you like to convert your staging site to the production site with WP Staging Free version instead ....
 On the Live Site, use WP Staging Pro to copy all new plugins, media and ...

+## Authors

+    Sauda

+## License

+This project is licensed under the MIT License .